CurryChen77/FREA/README.md

 python frea/feasibility/unify_offline_data.py
 ```

-To use the offline dataset in our paper download from [here](https://cloud.tsinghua.edu.cn/d/2a294f680b7844cb8248/) put them into the `feasibility` folder.
+To use the offline dataset in our paper download from [here](https://cloud.tsinghua.edu.cn/d/2a294f680b7844cb8248/) (data.zip) put them into the `feasibility` folder.

 ### :fire: Train optimal feasible value function of AV